This tutorial explains the MX record and how to set it up in your domain settings to improve your domain’s health.

 - Copy MX Server Address.
 You’ll need to enter it into DNS record settings in the next step.

-Step 2: Add MX record in DNS settings
+Step 2.
+Add MX record to domain's DNS

 If your domain provider is Namecheap: